aboelkassem/designing-data-intensive-applications-notes/Chapters/Chapter 5 - Replication/README.md

 - The leader must block all writes and wait until the synchronous replica is available again.

-For the above reason, **the best practice you make one follow synchronous and the other is asynchronous** (this approach is sometimes called semi-synchronous).
+For the above reason, **the best practice you make one follow synchronously and the other is asynchronous** (this approach is sometimes called semi-synchronous).

 ## Setting Up New Followers

 How do you ensure that the new follower has an accurate copy of the leader’s data? copying data files from one node to another will not work as there is constantly writing to DB.

-To set up new follower without downtime
+To set up new followers without downtime

 - Take a consistent snapshot of the leader’s database at some point in time.
 - Copy the snapshot to the new follower node.